EvgenyLatypov/coursera/README.md

-This repository is made specifically for pratice git commands at coursera git course
+This repository is for pratice git commands at coursera git course